 1970: Roger Doucet sings "O Canada" for the first time at the Forum, prior to the Montreal Canadiens' 4-3 win against the Red Wings.
 He remains the Forum's national anthem singer for the next 10 years.

 1992: The NHL begins its practice of having each team play two neutral-site games per season when the Calgary Flames defeat the Minnesota North Stars 4-3 before a crowd of 8,783 in Saskatoon, Saskatchewan.
 Neutral-site games are played during the 1992-93 and 1993-94 seasons.

-1993: The Mighty Ducks of Anaheim earn the first victory in team history by defeating the Edmonton Oilers 4-3 at Arrowhead Pond.
+1993: The Mighty Ducks of Anaheim earn the first victory in their history by defeating the Oilers 4-3 at Arrowhead Pond.
 The Ducks score the game's first four goals, then hang on and survive an Edmonton rally.
 Ron Tugnutt makes 28 saves for the win, which comes in Anaheim's third NHL game.

 1998: The Nashville Predators win for the first time in their history when they defeat the visiting Carolina Hurricanes 3-2 in their second NHL game.
 All the scoring comes in the first period.
 Andrew Brunette scores the first goal in Predators history at 5:12, and defenseman J.J.
 Daigneault's goal at 12:18 of the period stands up as the game-winner.
 Mike Dunham makes 34 saves for Nashville three nights after the Predators lose 1-0 to the Florida Panthers in their NHL debut.